SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### defer & async

-defer & async are two attriubtes for <script> that influence how it is loaded.
+defer & async are two attriubtes for ‹script› that influence how it is loaded.
-Ignoring speculative parsing, when the browser hits a <script> tag, it blocks until it's loaded, which is not ideal since scripts are quite large, and the browser could be loading things in parallel.
+Ignoring speculative parsing, when the browser hits a ‹script› tag, it blocks until it's loaded, which is not ideal since scripts are quite large, and the browser could be loading things in parallel.
 Instead of the default behavior, the `defer` and `async` attribute of scripts tells the browser to load the script in the background.
 Between  the `defer` and `async` attributes, defer executes scripts loaded in the background ⟮when the dom is fully built⟯, in the order they were in the document
 Between  the `defer` and `async` attributes, async executes scripts loaded in the background ⟮as soon as possible⟯, in the order in which they load, no matter source order.